Tea eggs are one of my favorite ways to cook eggs. Not only do they make an amazing presentation, but they taste good too.

 - Place eggs in a medium pot.
 Fill water to about one inch above eggs.
 You can always add extra water if your water level begins to get too low.

 - Bring to boil the water with two tea bags, soy sauce, salt, and one Chinese spice bag.
 You can usually find the spice bag at a Chinese grocery store.
 If you can’t find this at your local Asian grocery store, you can use about 1 tbsp of Chinese five spice powder.

-- Cook the eggs with the tea mixture on a low simmer for about 2 hours.
-Keep the lid on to keep water mixture from evaporating.
+- Cook the eggs with the tea mixture on a low simmer (don't let it bubble) for about 20 minutes.
+Keep the lid on to keep tea mixture from evaporating.

 - You can store eggs in the fridge, leaving shell on.
-This will allow the eggs to store longer.
-Also if you keep the original egg carton, place the eggs still with shell on in the egg carton and store in fridge.
-Refrigerated eggs last about a week or more with this method.
+This will allow the eggs to keep longer.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.